Breaking Bread, Building Bridges:

 The last time I shopped with her, before her departure from us, I found Nana obsessed with finding the right things at the store.
 But mainly because it frustrated her that she couldn't SEE the right things and I had to yell the labels to her.
 She pushed the cart slooooowly down each aisle, making sure she didn't miss anything, mumbling the ingredients over and over because she had memorized her shopping list so she wouldn't have to write it down for me.
 It might have been enough to drive me crazy, but I was with my Nana, so I didn't really care.

-We only needed pie ingredients.
 We were at that little IGA for two hours.

 Celebrate everything that you and your families have accomplished under the blessing of God, your God.